Tianna Kalogerakis,Board Chair

-Jorian was born and raised in Philadelphia and a advocate for youth leadership.
-He is part of the storytelling photograph project, The GranVarones and is one of the faces of the citywide campaign, Positivo which seeks to eliminate the stigma on Gay Latino and HIV related issues.
-He is the 2016 Dale L. Grundy Youth Leader Recipient for the University of Pennsylvania's CFAR CAB’s 13th Annual Red Ribbon Awards.
-He is an HIV tester and counselor and when is not working on changing society he loves to watch anime, read, or hang out with his loved ones and friends.
+Jorian is an HIV tester and counselor born and raised in Philadelphia and an advocate for youth leadership.
+He is part of the storytelling photograph project, The GranVarones and is one of the faces of Galaei's citywide campaign, Positivo which seeks eliminate the stigma around Gay Latino and HIV related issues, through highlighting stories, community members and spirit that embodies acceptance, pride, family, respect, beauty and resilience.
+He is a former Youth Resource Fellow from Advocates for Youth in Washington D.C. and was the 2016 Dale L. Grundy Youth Leader Recipient for the University of Pennsylvania's CFAR CAB’s 13th Annual Red Ribbon Awards.
+When Jorian is not working on changing society he loves to watch anime, read, or hang out with his loved ones and friends.

 Sergio Morales is the senior tester for the Counseling, Testing and Referral (CTR) program and the Operations Coordinator at Galaei.
 Sergio has been passionately invested in queer nonprofit work for over 10 years.
 Sergio is dedicated to HIV work in Philadelphia and community-lead efforts to improve the quality of life for queer Latino communities.
 He is the 2017 DVLF Hero Award Recipient.